 Barclays, I mean, had a shocking revision to their second quarter growth GDP estimate of 5.3%.

-Now more jobs available in the country than we have people on unemployment.
+We now have more jobs available in the country than we have people on unemployment.

 None of this matters to the media.

-Then you have Hillary Clinton, you have a rigged investigation when a certain indictment, if it was you or me, it was all fixed, and we know who fixed it.
+Then you have Hillary Clinton, you have a rigged investigation when a certain indictment, if it was you or me, it was all fixed and we know who fixed it.

 Well, Hannity's talking about Hillary.

-No, I'm talking about our constitution, equal application of our laws, equal justice in our legal system, and whether or not we have a two-tiered justice system, because if we don't, as a country, as a as a constitutional republic, we're screwed.
+No, I'm talking about our Constitution, equal application of our laws, equal justice in our legal system, and whether or not we have a two-tiered justice system.

 You know that.

-You know, and I'm not even talking about the biggest confirmation of everything that we have been telling you about what happened with the FISA courts, the same people that exonerate Hillary, boom, right into going after Donald Trump.
+And I'm not even talking about the biggest confirmation of everything that we have been telling you about what happened with the FISA courts, the same people that exonerate Hillary, boom, right into going after Donald Trump.

 We have a Russia scandal in the 2016 election.

-Hillary buying Russian lies through a foreign national with funneled money through a law firm that hires an op research group that hires the foreign national that puts the Russian lies in a dossier that then becomes the basis of the top FBI DOJ officials in the country that literally lying to the Pfizer courts to get this application because as Andrew McCabe said,
+Hillary buying Russian lies through a foreign national with funneled money through a law firm that hires an op research group that hires the foreign national that puts the Russian lies in a dossier that then becomes the basis of the top FBI DOJ officials in the country that literally lying to the FISA courts to get this application.

-if we didn't have the dossier, which is Russian lies that Hillary paid for, then we also wouldn't have uh the FISA warrants.
+Because as Andrew McCabe said, if we didn't have the dossier, which is Russian lies that Hillary paid for, then we also wouldn't have the FISA warrants.

 Okay, that's pretty revealing.